 GorakhpurOnline.in and Gorakhpur Mahotsav 2020 Announce Tie-up for the 3rd Year

-The biggest cultural extravaganza in the history of the sacred city of Gorakhpur, Gorakhpur Mahotsav 2020 and the city's No.1 Web and Digital Marketing Solutions company, "nofollow" >www.GorakhpurOnline.in, a part of Pan India Internet Pvt.
+GORAKHPUR, India, Jan.
+10, 2020 /PRNewswire/ -- The biggest cultural extravaganza in the history of the sacred city of Gorakhpur, Gorakhpur Mahotsav 2020 and the city's No.1 Web and Digital Marketing Solutions company, www.GorakhpurOnline.in, a part of Pan India Internet Pvt.
 Ltd., have announced a tie-up for the 3rd consecutive year with an aim to brand Gorakhpur as the hub of Global Business, Tourism and Entertainment.

 Gorakhpur Mahotsav 2020 is scheduled to be held from January 11-17, 2020 at the DDU Gorakhpur University Grounds and will have GorakhpurOnline.in as its Official Digital Media Partner.
 The Mahotsav is being organized in collaboration with the Department of Tourism (UP), Department of Culture (UP) and District Administration of Gorakhpur.